Buyer’s Guide to Security Software

 - Mobile Device Security

 As many organisations are now using BYOD policies, it’s incredibly important that you secure your endpoints.
-This can be done by using Mobile Device Management Software.
+This can be done by using Mobile Device Management Software or by using VPNs.
 With this solution, your IT administrator will gain access to regulate both corporate and personal devices, ensuring that these live up to the overall security standards of your organisation.
 If you find that endpoints is your clear weakness, you might also benefit from network-connected device security.

 Security Software Pricing

 Despite all the recent focus on cyber security, many businesses still have a long way to go.